wayfair-incubator/forker/README.md

 [![Code of Conduct](https://img.shields.io/badge/CoC-2.0-24B8EE.svg)](CODE_OF_CONDUCT.md)
 [![Tests](https://github.com/wayfair-incubator/forker/actions/workflows/test.yml/badge.svg)](https://github.com/wayfair-incubator/forker/actions/workflows/test.yml)

-GitHub action to automate fork creation.
+[GitHub Action](https://github.com/features/actions) to automate fork creation.
 This action uses [octokit.js](https://github.com/octokit/octokit.js) and the [GitHub API](https://docs.github.com/en/rest) to automatically create a repository fork, either in your personal namespace or an organization you administer.

 Before forking a repository into an organization, `forker` will check membership and outside collaborator status for the user requesting the fork.
 When the `addUser` option is enabled, `forker` will automatically invite the specified `user` to become a member of the organization where the fork has been requested.